raeesmghl/saharaGo/README.md

 - single webpage
 - fully responsive
 - each section's styles are written in different css file
+- comments each section, to understand for later use

 The code is disorganized; this is the first time I've worked on a project of this kind using only HTML, CSS, and JavaScript without a framework.